kike-canaries/canairio_sensorlib/README.md

 #### Compiling and Installing

-From `arduino-cli` you can run the basic example in a ESP32 board folling the next steps:
+From `arduino-cli` you can run the basic example in a ESP32 board following these steps:

 ```javascript
 arduino-cli core update-index